zhangbiao1231/FlameMind/README.md

 ## 🌈 Conclusion

 ------------------------
-- In this work, we used limited sensor data and carefully engineered derived features to establish a reliable dataset for emission prediction.
+- Using limited sensor data and carefully engineered features, we established a solid data foundation for flame prediction.
+On top of this, we trained an efficient flame prediction system that performs exceptionally well on both validation and test sets.
-Based on this foundation, we trained an efficient prediction system that performs well on both validation and test datasets.
-The model accurately captures emission trends with promising metrics and low inference latency(<0.5 ms), making it suitable for real-time deployment in operation and maintenance diagnostic systems.
+The system is able to accurately capture flame states, achieves strong metrics, and maintains short inference delay(_<1ms_), making it suitable for deployment in real-time operation and maintenance diagnostic systems.

-- Through extensive experiments with different hyperparameters and neural network architectures, we identified [GRU]() as the most effective model.
+- We explored a variety of hyperparameters and neural network architectures.
-The optimal configuration — with [num_steps=20]() and [num_hiddens=64]() — achieved
-the best performance, reaching an [Acc >= 0.99]() at valid datasets.
-These results provide a $solid baseline$ for future fine-tuning and improvements.
+After extensive experiments, we identified the optimal setup as a [GRU encoder–decoder]() architecture with [num-steps = 10]() and [num-hiddens = 32](), achieving [Acc ≥ 0.99]().
+These results provide a $strong$ foundation for further fine-tuning and future improvements.

-- We hope this work can contribute to the development of gas turbine emission prediction.
+- We hope this work can contribute to the development of virtual flame detection for gas turbine.
 If you have better ideas or suggestions, we welcome collaboration and discussion.

 ## 📃 Citing

 ---